 The speakers have a lively and energetic response overall, helping whatever you’re listening to come through with the same vibrant sound that first hit the microphone in the studio.
 There are very few speakers that offer this kind of fun for so little money, with the Triton 5 providing the kind of constant satisfaction that more than justifies their price, and should last for decades to come.

-Our full GoldenEar Technology Triton Five review
+Read our full GoldenEar Technology Triton Five review

 The best bookshelf